 For the last modifications of the system, a step of segmentation with grey-scale profiles based on vectors was put in place but, to obtain better results, it was eliminated from the protocol, and new changes were performed seeking superior identification performance.
 At this point a series of filters were added to the image processing software.
 In summary, the final version of the system for this first phase of the project, includes a Gaussian derivative protocol that is useful to better identify the borders of the object, yielding at the end a binarized image, which afterwards is filtered using a distance field watershed procedure, that allows the extraction of the borders of the objects by an improved segmentation of the identified objects.
-The perimetral compactness is evaluated using the shape of the object and the refilling of its spaces, and after that, a filtering regarding the minimal and maximal area is applied.
+A perimetral compacity is evaluated using the shape of the object and the refilling of its spaces, and after that, a filtering regarding the minimal and maximal area is applied.

-In figure 2 the complete image processing is shown for a Schistosoma egg structure, as an example of what the system can do so far.
+In figure 2 the final result is shown for a Schistosoma egg structure, as an example of an image after the filtering process.